avoidant/avoidant.github.io/_posts/2017-10-31-are-you-the-body-you-wear.md

 published: false
 layout: post-no-feature
 title: Are you the body you wear?
+description: >-
+  Many take a centered feeling of being squarely in one's body for granted.
+For me, it's a struggle in accepting a negative perception of self.
+tags: 'confidence, acceptance, feelings'
 ---
 Last Sunday a friend invited us to an art exposition.
 It was halfway across town and took place in the small attic floor of an apartment building.
 I don't really pay attention to art anymore (after having had deeper interest when in my 20s) but went in order to appease my wife.
 There's much more interesting things to see - how about an exposition about the Celts in Europe?
 But good; art _can_ be interesting; it's just that so much of it is meaningless (or humorous) these days, i.e., it doesn't really evoke any strong feelings one way or another.